 How to Apply

-Interested and qualified candidates are required to submit their application, including a cover letter, a detailed Curriculum Vitae highlighting relevant experience, academic and professional certificates, testimonials, a daytime telephone contact, email address, and names of three professional referees to reach us by:
+Interested and qualified candidates are required to submit their application, including a cover letter, a detailed Curriculum Vitae highlighting relevant experience, academic and professional certificates, ID Card, testimonials, a daytime telephone contact, email address, and names of three professional referees.

 📧 Email: recruit@nrt-kenya.org

-NRT is an equal opportunity employer.
-Women, youth, persons with disabilities, and individuals from marginalized communities are encouraged to apply.
+NRT is an equal opportunity employer, and women, youth, people living with disabilities, the marginalized, and the minorities are encouraged to apply.
+Only shortlisted candidates will be contacted.

 Tenders